 In Kyoto

-Kinkaku-ji Temple: A Guide to Its History and Features
+Kinkaku-ji Temple: History and Features

 kosan